Clamepending/markogata/content/about.md

 featuredImage = "img/face.jpg"
 +++
 ![my face](/img/face.jpg)
-- I am a freshman at UC Berkeley.
+- I am a sophomore at UC Berkeley.
 - Majoring in Mathematics and Computer Science
-- I am part of Space Enterprise at Berkeley (liquid rocketry), Formula Electric (electric racing), and was part of Princeton SpeedBoating (electric boats)
+- I am part of Space Enterprise at Berkeley (liquid rocketry), Formula Electric (electric racing), VTOL at Berkeley, and was part of Princeton SpeedBoating (electric boats)
 - I have lived in more than 8 locations across Japan, Germany, and the US
 - I built autonomous soccer robots and competed in RoboCup Junior WorldWide in high school
-- I am working on several rocketry projects including a vortex rocket engine